 Exeter Newcastle Train

-We offer the cheapest train tickets from Exeter to Newcastle as well as open/flexible return tickets, so get the best fare for by booking in advance with directrail.com now!
+We offer the cheapest tickets from Exeter to Newcastle as well as open/flexible return tickets, so ensure you get the best fare and book your train ticket in advance with us now!

 Your Exeter to Newcastle train ticket is just a few clicks away!
 Enter your details into our search box and hit the get train times and tickets button.

 The cathedral city of Exeter, in south west England, was the most south westerly Roman settlement in Britain and its historic cathedral, founded in the 12th century, became Anglican at the time of the reformation in the 16th century.

 Exeter has a vibrant cultural scene.
 The Northcott Theatre, which is located on the campus of Exeter University, is one of only a few provincial theatres in England that has retained its own repertory company.
 The company put on an annual open air Shakespeare production in the grounds of Rougemont Castle and it is well respected nationally.
 The Northcott Theatre is the city's replacement to the Theatre Royal which was demolished in the 1960's.
 Exeter also has a number of other theatres.
 The New Theatre is home to the Cygnet Training Theatre and the Barnfield Theatre is a charity and is used for both professional and amateur productions.

 Exeter's Royal Albert Memorial Museum in Queen Street holds significant and diverse collections in areas such as zoology, anthropology, fine art, local and overseas archaeology, and geology.
 In 2012 the museum was awarded the United Kingdom's "Museum of the Year" by The Art Fund charity citing its "ambition and imagination".